Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Creatine mixed with hot liquids before a workout is a great option for those who don’t mind a hot beverage before training, especially if that hot liquid is coffee.

-Mixing creatine with coffee is an excellent option pre-workout because the caffeine in coffee can help to increase alertness and result in a better training session, which ultimately produces better muscle-building or strength outcomes.
+Mixing creatine with coffee is an excellent pre-workout option because the caffeine in coffee can help to increase alertness and result in a better training session, which ultimately produces better muscle-building and strength outcomes.

 Caffeine and creatine are the perfect pre-workout duo to enhance your performance in training, but I would still recommend consuming carbs as well to ensure you’re fueling your workout.

-Creatine mixed with hot liquids after a workout is a good option as long as you also consume enough carbs and protein to promote recovery after training.
-Although everyone’s needs will be different, I recommend consuming at least 20 grams of protein and 20 grams of carbs after your workout.
+Creatine mixed with hot liquids after a workout is a good option too as long as you also consume enough carbs and protein to promote recovery after training.

 Who Should Mix Creatine With Hot Liquids?